lgatto/synapter/README.md

 The raw data files produced must first be processed by Water's PLGS software to produce `synapter` input files.
 This is described in details in the vignette.
 Additional information with lots of screenshots can be found in [these slides](http://proteome.sysbiol.cam.ac.uk/lgatto/synapter/PLGS_Data_Processing.pdf).

 ### Installation
 `synapter` is available from the [Bioconductor](http://www.bioconductor.org) repository.
+Installation of the package requires `R` version 2.15.1 (the latest stable release).
 The package and its dependencies can be installed

      source("http://www.bioconductor.org/biocLite.R")
      biocLite("synapter")

 See also the `synapter` [Bioconductor page](http://bioconductor.org/packages/devel/bioc/html/synapter.html) for on-line access to the vignette and the reference manual.

-**NB:** Installation of the package requires `R` version 2.15.1 (the latest stable release).
-It is currently in the Bioconductor development branch (next release is scheduled for the 2nd of October 2012).
-To do so, on a clean `R` installation, type the following:

-     source("http://www.bioconductor.org/biocLite.R") ## to get up-to-speed with Bioc useDevel(TRUE) ## to use devel branch
-     biocLite("synapter") ## to install synapter

-Next time a package needs to be installed, first `load("BiocInstaller")` and then install the package with `biocLite("packageName")`.

 ### Source code